FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 The remaining question is how the EAP peer verifies the identity of the EAP server.
-The device SHOULD ignore the EAP server certificate entirely, as the servers identity does not matter.
+The device SHOULD ignore the EAP server certificate entirely, as the server's identity does not matter.
 Any verification of servers can be done at the HTTPS layer when the device access the captive portal.
 Where possible the device SHOULD warn the end user that the provided certificate is unchecked, and untrusted.

-However, since the device likely is configured with web CAs (otherwise the captive portal would also be unauthenticated), EAP peers MAY use the CAs available for the web in order to validate the EAP server certificate.
+However, since the device likely is configured with web CAs (otherwise, the captive portal would also be unauthenticated), EAP peers MAY use the CAs available for the web in order to validate the EAP server certificate.
 If the presented certificate passes validation, the